alijbarghouth/LibraryManagementSystem/README.md

 ## Libro Book Management System - Technical Design Document

+> **Warning**
+> If you need to show all commit which is not visible in the master branch you can access the notifications branch (all data is not visible in the master branch due to an error)

+> **Note**
+> Click here to view the documentation for this project
+> <a href = "https://www.notion.so/Technical-Design-Document-Libro-Book-Management-System-3716ed2333eb4b3499d4edfe2a662162">Technical Design Document</a>

 # Introduction
 The Libro Book Management System is a web-based application designed to facilitate the management and discovery of books in a library setting.
 This technical design document provides an overview of the system's architecture, components, design patterns, database structure, authentication mechanisms, error handling, and other technical aspects.